Impact of Information on Quantum Heat Engines: Theory

 which, when combined with Eq. (\ref{eq:clausius0}), leads to the salient result

 or, equivalently

 where we introduce the notation

-to denote the average heat dissipated into the memory bath.
+to denote the average heat ceded by the thermal bath coupled to the memory.
 Note that the sum in Eq. (\ref{eq:xClausius}) runs from $i=0$, and hence it includes the heat $Q_0$.
-Equation (\ref{eq:xClausius}) generalizes the result of Ref. \cite{Vaikuntanathan11PRE83} (which was obtained for a single bath and a classical WS) to the case of many baths and a quantum WS.

 Equation (\ref{eq:xClausius}) expresses the validity of the Clausius inequality (i.e., the second law of thermodynamics) for the hybrid (classical-quantum) extended WS (xWS) comprising the $N$-partite quantum WS and the classical memory.
-This crucial inequality allows us to treat the extended hybrid engine as a standard feedback-less heat engine that exchanges heat with $N+1$ thermal baths and exchanges work with an external agent that writes the measurement outcomes into a classical memory and enacts the $K$ unitaries $U_\alpha$ on the WS.
+This crucial inequality allows us to treat the extended hybrid engine as a standard feedback-less heat engine comprising $N+1$ thermal baths.
+Heat is exchanged between the WS and the thermal baths, while work is exchanged between an external agent that writes measurement outcomes into a classical memory (in contact with one of the thermal baths) and enacts the $K$ unitaries $U_\alpha$ on the WS (in contact with the remaining $N$ thermal baths).

-Since, at the end of the two-stroke thermodynamic cycle, the xWS returns to its initial state, the total work output equals the total energy ceded by the baths.
+Since, at the end of the two-stroke thermodynamic cycle, the WS returns to its initial state, assuming all memory states have same energy, the total work output equals the total energy ceded by the baths.
 Thus, Eq. (\ref{eq:xClausius}) is complemented by the following equation

 which expresses the first law of thermodynamics for the xWS.
-Here, $W_\text{out}$ denotes the total work output of the xWS, which in this specific problem reads
+Here, $W_\text{out}$ denotes the total work output of the xWS, which can be rewritten as